-- 1. Development of printing- introduction, the apprenticeship of writing, the birth of printing. - 2.
-Johann Gutenberg and aftermath the printing press, the evolution of the book, the periodical press and the newspaper, the technology of mass production, popular press and image explosion, print in the electronic age. - 3.
-Extended sound as a means of communications-recorded sound, telephone, radio and ideology, social effects of radio. - 4.
-Extended images as a means of communications- introduction, the printed illustration, the printed photograph.
+1. Development of printing- introduction, the apprenticeship of writing, the birth of printing.

+- 2. Johann Gutenberg and aftermath the printing press, the evolution of the book, the periodical press and the newspaper, the technology of mass production, popular press and image explosion, print in the electronic age. - 3.
+Extended sound as a means of communications-recorded sound, telephone, radio and ideology, social effects of radio.

+4. Extended images as a means of communications- introduction, the printed illustration, the printed photograph.

+Study of subjects which have a bearing on the subject of specialisation.
 A student may be allowed to change his GE subject in each Semester of specialisation or to continue with a single subject through all the Four Semesters of specialisation.

 - 1. Painting: composition in any chosen painting media limited to individual needs and sensibility. - 2.
-Sculpture: Compositional exercises in relief with various materials (clay, plaster, wood, metal, etc) or carving or assembling in wood and stone. - 3.
+Sculpture: Compositional exercises in round with various materials (clay, plaster, wood, metal) or Pottery and ceramics: Throwing, building and slip casting. - 3.
 Graphics(Printmaking): Etching or lithography or Serigraphy.
 Silk screen printing: Principles of stencil printing preparing drawing for stencil.
 Preparing frame for printing working with glue tusche for printing. - 4.
-Applied Art: Poster for Public welfares and print medias. - 5.
-Photography and Photojournalism: Indoor, outdoor photography and darkroom practice.
-Photo features, photo essays.
+Applied Art: Printing type setting: Knowledge of point system.
+Recognition of type faces.
+Reading of layout.
+Composing practice, printing.